TORONTO, Oct. 3 /CNW/ - For many Canadians, autumn is synonymous with the

 - Turkey fryers should only be used outdoors and at least three metres

-(10 feet) from structures - including garages, carports and
+(10 feet) from structures - including garages, carports and overhangs

-wooden deck or any structure that can catch fire.
+any structure that can catch fire.

 Cooking the Turkey